Turnip and Carrot Mash with Rum

 an overhead view of carrot and turnip mash

-Spiced blend – Add a hint of spice with a pinch of cayenne pepper, dash of paprika and sprinkle to cumin.
+• Spiced – Add a pinch of cayenne pepper, a dash of paprika, and a sprinkle of cumin for a gentle kick and extra warmth.

 What is the difference between turnip and rutabaga?